 Even chickens and dogs ascend to heaven (鸡犬升天 jī quǎn shēngtiān)

 This idiom means relatives and followers of a high official get easily promoted, but its origin didn’t have anything to do with nepotism.
 According to legend, Liu An, a great litterateur and thinker living in the Han dynasty, became immortal after he invented an elixir.
 It’s said that Liu causally scattered some of the leftover elixirs to his yard, so his chicken and dogs also had some and became immortal.
-The chengyu that came from this story is formed a chengyu: “一人得道，鸡犬升天 (If one person achieves immorality, even chickens and dogs ascend to heaven).”
+The chengyu that came from this story is formed: “一人得道，鸡犬升天 (If one person achieves immorality, even chickens and dogs ascend to heaven).”

 Odds of chickens and pieces of dog (鸡零狗碎 jī líng gǒu suì)